Justice Department watchdog finds US attorney in Massachusetts tried to influence DA election

 The inspector general’s investigation began last year after Sen. Tom Cotton.
 R-Ark., who had tried to block her confirmation, urged the watchdog to examine whether Rollins’ appearance at the fundraiser at a home in Andover, Massachusetts, violated the Hatch Act.

-He said Rollins was “optimistic that the important work she started will continue but understands that her presence has become a distraction.”

-In response to a Boston Herald article from July raising questions about her appearance at the fundraiser, Rollins said in a tweet that she “had approval” to meet first lady Jill Biden and that she left the event early to speak at two community events, adding “nice try though.”
-One person familiar with discussions before that event, however, told the AP that Rollins was only given limited permission to meet Biden outside the home.
+In response to a Boston Herald article from July raising questions about her appearance at the fundraiser, Rollins said in a tweet that she “had approval” to meet Jill Biden and that she left the event early to speak at two community events.”
+Rollins had been told she could meet the Biden outside the home before leaving, according to the report.

+The inspector general’s office said Rollins tried to blame staff for not advising her to read an email with guidance for her meeting with Biden and called Rollins’ “efforts to blame her staff for her own ethics failures deeply disturbing.”

 Rollins was elected Suffolk County District Attorney in 2018, defeating the candidate backed by the longtime incumbent and by police groups and becoming the Democratic nominee as part of a wave of progressive prosecutors.

-Note: This story has been corrected to reflect that Kevin Hayden was the acting Suffolk County district attorney, not the district attorney, at the time of last year’s primary election.